-In a medium bowl, mix all 4 of your flours your flours.
+In a medium bowl, mix all 4 of your flours.
 Add dry milk powder (or sweet rice flour), xanthan gum, salt, and remaining sugar if using; as well as the seeds/flax if using.

 In the bowl of stand mixer fitted with the paddle attachment, beat eggs slightly.
-Add honey or molasses if using, vinegar, and oil, beat slightly to combine.
+Add honey (or molasses) if using, vinegar, and oil, beat slightly to combine.
 Add yeast mixture, beat slightly to combine.
 Add flour mixture, beat on low to combine and then beat on high for about 3 minutes.

 Scrape into prepared pan and smooth top with a spatula.